cypress-io/cypress-documentation/content/api/commands/intercept.md

 // false
 ```

-The third argument that `Cypress.minimatch` takes is for specifying options (object), one of which is `debug` which if set to `true`, will yield verbose output that could help you understand why your pattern isn't working as you expect:
+You can also pass in options (object) as the third argument, one of which is `debug` which if set to `true`, will yield verbose output that could help you understand why your pattern isn't working as you expect:

 ```js
 Cypress.minimatch('http://localhost/users?_limit=3', '**/users?_limit=+(3|5)', { debug: true })